 - 10 drops eucalyptus essential oil

 To make, melt the coconut oil with the beeswax.
 (I use a Pyrex measuring cup heated in a saucepan with a couple of inches of water.)
-Let cool slightly and add essential oils.
+Let cool slightly and add essential oils, mixing them well.
 Pour into glass jar.
+Let it cool and solidify before using.
+Now, this stuff will last a long time, so it’s a good idea to label jars with the month and year!

 To use, massage into chest, back and feet.
+This balm will comfort and relieve a stuffy nose, totally naturally.
 There’s not a lot of beeswax in the balm so it’s easy to warm and spread with your hands.
 Not recommended for use on children under 10 (source).

 How do you survive cold season?
-Share your favorite remedy!
+Share your favorite remedy!90